 High-intensity interval training, like spinning, has been proven to be one of the most effective ways to burn fat, promote cardiovascular health, provide muscle growth, and other significant health benefits unique to HIIT.

-One of these unique benefits includes EPOC, which stands for excess post-exercise oxygen consumption, more commonly known as the afterburn effect.
+One unique benefit is EPOC, which stands for excess post-exercise oxygen consumption, more commonly known as the afterburn effect.
 EPOC refers to how much oxygen the body consumes post-exercise, above the pre-exercise oxygen consumption baseline.

 A spin session already burns a significant amount of calories in a 20-minute session.
 While the amount burnt can depend on age, fitness levels, current BMI, and other factors, a 20-minute high-intensity spin class can burn between 170 to 300-calories.